 Dogs with the squirts means that they have uncontrollable diarrhea, often you will see blood in their watery stool, when this happens they are likely to suffer with dehydration.
 Dehydration is very dangerous in pets, so once you realize your dog is dehydrated, get them to your local veterinary clinic.

 If your dog’s upset stomach doesn’t seem too severe and it’s still its happy-go-lucky self, you can remove all food for twenty-four hours.
-While you dog will act as if it’s starved, this is the best way to give their stomach time to return to normal.
+While your dog will act as if they are starved, this is the best way to give the stomach time to return to normal.

 After they have had no food for twenty four hours you can start feeding them smaller meals made up of cooked white rice and boiled chicken.
 This food is very plain and is easily digested.
 Keep this up for a couple of days before returning them onto their normal dog food.

 What to Watch Out For

 If your dog is vomiting severely and is completely lethargic, this could mean that she or he has eaten something poisonous.
 It’s advisable to get your fluffy friend to the vet as soon as possible.

 Keep a close eye on the severity of diarrhea and if your dog develops the squirts, get them to the vet for dehydration monitoring.
 With such severe diarrhea, it is so easy for your dog to get completely dehydrated.
 Do the skin test between the shoulder blades and ensure they drink lots of liquids.

 After this, careful monitoring to ensure they are not suffering from dehydration is imperative to the welfare of your beloved dog.